encode/httpx/README.md

 </a>
 </p>

-HTTPX is a fully featured HTTP client for Python 3, which provides sync and async APIs, and support for both HTTP/1.1 and HTTP/2.
+HTTPX is a fully featured HTTP client library for Python 3.
+It includes an integrated command line client, has support for both HTTP/1.1 and HTTP/2, and provides both sync and async APIs.

 **Note**: _HTTPX should be considered in beta.
 We believe we've got the public API to a stable point now, but would strongly recommend pinning your dependencies to the `0.19.*`